The Next Person that Tells Me to ‘Chill Out’ will Get a Slap!

 In Call Centres Staff are Taught to…

 Let the customer get it all out.
-You won’t calm down an irate customer with stupid phrases.
+You won’t calm down an irate customer with foolish phrases.
 You will only calm them down with attentive listening.
 ‘Please tell me what is wrong’, and ‘What else happened?’ and ‘What can I do to fix this?’.
 Asking questions validates the customer’s perspective.
 You can’t just listen – going silent – active listening is different.
 It’s about asking questions, paraphrasing what you’ve heard, and giving the right listening affirmations in the right places, like ‘Yep’, ‘Understood’, and ‘Ok’.

 Summarising Using Chill Out